oVirt/ovirt-site/source/release/3.5.1/index.html.md

 Support for running oVirt Engine on Red Hat Enterprise Linux 7 and CentOS 7 (or similar) has been added providing custom packaging of JBoss Application Server 7.

+### Ovirt Engine Extensions

+#### Log4J logger bridge

+Log4j bridge for engine log, can be used to redirect log records to any appender log4j supports.
+Package name is ovirt-engine-extension-logger-log4j, documentation is available at [1](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-logger-log4j.git;a=blob;f=README;hb=HEAD).

+#### LDAP Authentication and Authorization

+A new LDAP implementation for ovirt-engine, replaces the legacy Kerberos/LDAP implementation.
+The new implementation is customizable, has greater support matrix for LDAP features and enable adding new LDAP schemes.
+Package name is ovirt-engine-extension-aaa-ldap, documentation is available at [2](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-ldap.git;a=blob;f=README;hb=HEAD).

+#### Misc Authentication and Authorization utility

+Extensions required mainly for enabling single signon of ovirt-engine with environments such as Kerberos.
+Package name is ovirt-engine-extension-aaa-misc, LDAP specific integration is documented within the ovirt-engine-extension-aaa-ldap package [3](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-ldap.git;a=blob;f=README;hb=HEAD#l158), and in package specific documents [4](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-misc.git;a=blob;f=README.http;hb=HEAD)[5](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-misc.git;a=blob;f=README.mapping;hb=HEAD).

 ## Known issues

 ## CVE Fixed